loftwah/shop.grindmodecypher.com/wp-content/plugins/printful-shipping-for-woocommerce/readme.txt

 - Discounted samples: Order samples of your products with 20% off + free shipping to select destinations to ensure your customers are getting quality products.
 - 24/7 support: Get in touch with us using chat or email

-Still not convinced?
-Check out our [demo store](https://woocommerce-demo.printful.com/) to see what's possible!

 == Installation ==
 1. Upload 'printful-shipping-for-woocommerce' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress